corefan/xenko-docs/manual/graphics/effects-and-shaders/shading-language/shader-classes-mixins-and-inheritance.md

 	}
 };

-// this class is fine
+// this shader class is fine
 shader CorrectStaticCallClass
 {
 	float Compute()